uatthaphon/laravel-activity-monitor/README.md

 This feature will record only changes in your application by setting `protected static $loggable` to tell the logger which attributes should be logs.

 **Note: It will not log attribute that use database default value...
-Except you add value to the attribute**
+Except you add value to the attribute by your self**

 ```php
 ...